 Caldes Castle

-Caldes Castle belongs to the Autonomous Province of Trent and in summer it houses shows and cultural events.
-It lies close to the town in Valle di Sole bearing the same name and looks more like a large and massive mansion than like a fortress.
+Caldes Castle belongs to the Autonomous Province of Trento and in summer it hosts performances and cultural events.
+It stands near the village of Caldes in the Val di Sole and resembles a large manor house more than a traditional fortress.

-Built in 1230 by the Cagnò Family, the castle was transformed into a residence in the middle of 15th century.
-In 1464, in fact, the castle was donated to the Thun Family who had incorporated the ancient mastium into a square-plan residential complex.
-At the beginning of the seventeenth century the building was enlarged adding the small tower to the north.
-Passed into the hands of a local family in the nineteenth century, the Caldes Castle has been recently restored and nowadays it hosts exhibitions and cultural events.
+Built in 1230 by the Cagnò family, the castle was transformed into a residence in the mid‑15th century.
+In 1464 it was donated to the Thun family, who incorporated the ancient keep into a square‑plan residential complex.
+At the beginning of the seventeenth century the building was further enlarged with the addition of a small northern tower.
+Later it passed into the hands of a local family, and it has recently been restored.
+Today it hosts exhibitions and cultural events.

 How to get there

-Caldes Castle is situated in the Val di Sole, in the town of Caldes, a few kilometers from Malè; it can be reached by car via the road from Trento to Malè, which passes through Cles, or with the Trento-Malè railway: Caldes station is directly opposite the castle.
+Caldes Castle is located in the Val di Sole, in the village of Caldes, a few kilometres from Malè.
+It can be reached by car via the road from Trento to Malè, passing through Cles, or by train on the Trento–Malè railway: Caldes station is directly opposite the castle.

 For further information